 Beauty

 Turkish Purple Jade, also known as Turkiyenite, has been used as a modern gemstone since the 80s.
 The base colors run from gray-purple to rich deep purple, with various mottling.
 These color variations, along with deep green dots and red streaks, provide an interesting canvas that highlights the gem’s characteristic patterns.
-The preferred hue is middle to dark purple with mottled surfaces.
 Occasionally, you can find bold specks of green and orange along with other attractive variations.
+Ours beautifully display the preferred, rich-mottled-purples in a highly-desirable range of medium to medium-dark saturations (strength of color) and tones (lightness or darkness of color), the marketplace ideal.

-Tougher than Diamonds, Turkish Purple Jade is a variety of Jadeite.
-‘Jade’ originates from the Spanish conquest of the Americas, being derived from ‘piedra de hijada’ (colic stone) around 1565.
-The gem’s other Spanish name ‘piedra de los rinones’ (kidney stone), translates into the Latin, Lapis Nephriticus, giving the name, Nephrite.
-These names came from curative connections between the shape of Jade pebbles and kidneys.
-In 1863 Alexis Damour established that Chinese Jade (Nephrite, the ‘traditional’ Jade) and Burmese Jade (which he named ‘Jadeite’) are different minerals with similar properties.
+Jade has two different varieties, but prior to 1863 it was a blanket term covering Jadeite (pyroxene group), Nephrite (amphibole group), and other similar minerals.
+The name ‘Jade’ originates from the Spanish conquest of the Americas, being derived from ‘piedra de hijada’ (colic stone), which was coined around 1565.
+Another Spanish name for the gem is ‘piedra de los rinones’ (kidney stone), which when translated into Latin, Lapis Nephriticus, gives us the name, Nephrite.
+Not incredibly romantic, these names came from Spaniards making a tenuous curative connection between the shapes of polished Jade pebbles and kidneys.
+In 1863 the French mineralogist, Alexis Damour established that some Chinese Jade (Nephrite) and Burmese Jade (which he named ‘Jadeite’) are different minerals with a similar appearance and properties.
 Jadeite comes in shades of blue, brown, cream, green, grey, lavender, orange, purple, red, violet, white, yellow, and combinations thereof, including mottling.
 Jadeite’s reddish coloration is caused by iron trace elements, while its greens are due to the presence of chromium.

 Rarity

-While China, along with Burma, remains an important source for this gemstone, other Jade sources include Guatemala, Russia (Siberia), Kazakhstan, Japan, Taiwan, Turkey, Australia, New Zealand, and the USA.
+While China, along with Burma (Myanmar), remain important origins for this gemstone, other Jade sources include, Guatemala, Russia (Siberia), Kazakhstan, Japan, Taiwan, Türkiye, Australia, New Zealand, and the USA.
+While Turkish Purple Jade has been used as a modern gem since the 80s, there is some evidence to suggest it was also a gemstone of antiquity.

 Durability & Care